List of transcontinental countries: Contiguous boundary

 Contiguous transcontinental states are those countries that have one continuous or immediately adjacent piece of territory that spans a continental boundary.
 More specifically, they contain a portion of their territory on one continent and a portion of their territory on another continent, while having these two portions connected via a natural geological land connection (e.g. Russia) or the two portions being immediately adjacent to one another (e.g. Turkey).
+In other words, someone can travel to another continent without changing the country (without crossing a border).

 Africa and Asia

 The modern convention for the land boundary between Asia and Africa runs along the Isthmus of Suez and the Suez Canal in Egypt.
 The border continues through the Gulf of Suez, Red Sea, and Gulf of Aden.
 In antiquity, Egypt had been considered part of Asia, with the Catabathmus Magnus escarpment taken as the boundary with Africa (Libya).